ThatFruedDued/blooket-utility/README.md

 # Features

 # Injectables
 The easiest way to add your own (or other community members') features and code to this script.
 Click "Add Injectable", enter the URL, and be on your way!
+If you want to create your own injectables, read the guide at <https://thatfrueddued.github.io/blooket-hack/guides/injectables>.

 # Mod Menu
 Some scripts and injectables may come with a Mod Menu that appears in the bottom left corner of the screen.
 To show or hide the mod menu, do `shift` + `\` on your keyboard.
 Please open an issue or a pull request if you have an idea of how to bring the show/hide functionality to mobile.